Things to Do at Yaquina Head Outstanding Natural Area

 Learn more about the natural history of Yaquina Head, the process of building the lighthouse, and the families that lived here through our exhibits and videos.
 There are games and activities for young visitors and a non-profit gift store operated by Friends of Yaquina Lighthouses.

 The lighthouse is open for ranger-led tours.
 A limit of 16 visitors per tour applies.
 Passes for the tours are available on a first-come, first-serve basis and must be reserved in person at the Interpretive Center no earlier than 10 am on the day of the tour.
-Tours are available from 12 noon to 3:00 pm Thursday through Tuesday.
+Tours are available at 12 noon, 1:00, 2:00, and 3:00 Thursday through Tuesday.
 No tours offered on Wednesdays.

 Please keep in mind: The climb is strenuous!
 Visitors with heart, respiratory or other medical conditions, or who have trouble climbing stairs, should use their own discretion as to whether to climb the tower.
 The lighthouse may close at any time if weather conditions are unsafe.